+Prior to her role at NHL Network, Hersch worked for FOX Sports North since 2013 as a host and reporter in her hometown of Minneapolis, Minnesota.
+Hersch spent three seasons hosting the pre- and postgame shows for Minnesota Wild broadcasts, including extensive coverage of the Wild's playoff runs from 2013-15.
 The highlight of her time covering hockey came in January 2015, when she went all the way to Kuwait to cover several former NHL players who brought hockey to the American troops serving overseas.
 They spent several days living at Camp Buehring with the soldiers while running hockey skills clinics and playing floor hockey games on the base.

 Hersch also spent three seasons as the primary sideline reporter for the Minnesota Twins with FOX Sports North, and appeared several times on MLB Network's The Rundown.
-She covered hockey, football and basketball games for Big Ten Network, as well.
+She covered hockey, football and basketball games for Big Ten Network as well.

 Prior to arriving at NHL Network, E.J. spent 13 years as a Senior Writer for ESPN The Magazine.
 He was part of the original staff that helped launch the magazine in March 1998.
 During his time at ESPN, Hradek's work appeared across all the company's media platforms.
-He appeared as an NHL analyst for ESPN on "SportsCenter", ESPN News, "First Take" and "NHL 2Nite", as well as delivering daily columns for ESPN.com.
-Prior to leaving ESPN, he served as host of the company's hockey webcast, "Inside the NHL".
+He appeared as an NHL analyst for ESPN on SportsCenter, ESPN News, First Take and NHL 2Nite, and delivered daily columns for ESPN.com.
+Prior to leaving ESPN, he served as host of the company's hockey webcast, Inside the NHL.

 From 1996-98, Hradek served as a part-time professional scout for the Dallas Stars, filing reports on more than 100 NHL and AHL games per season during that span.
 That experience afforded him a unique look at the game from the inside.